jeremymv2/chef-server-1/README.md

 # chef-server-docker

-chef-server-docker will run the latest stable release of a standalone Chef Server in an Ubuntu Trusty 14.04 LTS container.
+chef-server-docker will run a standalone Chef Server in an Ubuntu Trusty 14.04 LTS container.

 This is a fork of: [c-buisson/chef-server](https://github.com/c-buisson/chef-server)

 ## Quickstart

+1. If needed modify `variables.sh`
+2. Optionally download the version of a .deb package for Chef Server desired into this directory (otherwise latest stable will be downloaded into the container)
-1. `./build`
+3. execute `./build`
-2. `./run`
+2. execute `./run`

 ## State
 State is preserved via `/var/opt` volume mounted on the host.